lgatto/TeachingMaterial/roo/rc.md

 Creating classes
 ----------------

-Similar syntax as S4, but now slots are called fields, and the `setRefClass` returns a constructor object.
+Similar syntax as S4, but now slots are called fields, and `setRefClass` returns a constructor object.

     Seq <- setRefClass("Seq",
                        fields = list(